KSP-RO/ProceduralParts/Readme_StretchySRB.txt

 Changelog
 v8 == \/ ==
-*0.23 compatibility
+*0.23 compatibility.
-*Fixed StretchySRB issue with thrust reverting.
+*Fixed StretchySRB issue with thrust reverting due to .23 issues.
 *Fixed to work with MFT v4 or RF v4.
+*Should work properly for non-MFT/RF users again (finally!)

 v7 == \/ ==
 *Fixed balloon tank to no-surf-attach, lowered crash tolerance